christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Regrowth of xylem is a the primary means by which trees recover hydraulic capacity aftger drought.

-When drought has caused considerable deaeth of above ground biomass, recovery may be facilitated by resprouting of stems from epicormic buds or lignotubers.
+When drought has caused considerable death of above ground biomass, recovery may be facilitated by resprouting of stems from epicormic buds or lignotubers.

 ## 21 June
 ### Widespread spring phenology effects on drought recovery of Northern Hemisphere ecosystems
-**Permanent notes:**
+**Permanent notes: YES**
 Yang Li, Xiuchen Wu, 2022
-Drought recovery from a single extreme drought event within the growing season has beeen widely studied, but the interactions between vegetation phenoly (SOS and EOS) and drought timing are unknown.
+Drought recovery from a single extreme drought event within the growing season has beeen widely studied, but the interactions between vegetation phenology (SOS and EOS) and drought timing are unknown.

 Phenology has huge impacts on drought recovery through biophysical mechanisms.
 E.g. changs in spring phenology drive evapotranspiration and thus alter thee amount of water available to support vegetation growth in subsequent seasons.
 Spring phenology can directly influence the health and physiology of vegetation, which medates the ability of vegetation to recover from drought.